bincrafters-llc/nx-aws-cdk/README.md

 # Bincrafters - nx-cdk

-This package is still in active development and is not *recommended* for production use.
+ACTIVE development in progress, not ready to use yet :-)